Engineering-Research-and-Development/iotagent-aas/docker/README.md

 ### Set-up appropriate Database Indexes

 If using Mongo-DB as a data persistence mechanism (i.e. if `IOTA_REGISTRY_TYPE=mongodb`) the device and service group details are retrieved from a database.
-The default name of the IoT Agent database is `iotagentopcua`.
+The default name of the IoT Agent database is `iotagent_aas`.
 Database access can be optimized by creating appropriate indices.

 For example: